alexjwang/personal-blog/_posts/2020-10-22-difficult-design.markdown

 All that being said, I'm still unsure whether or not I want to resume to-do lists.

-## Design is hard but I want to get good at it
+## design is hard but I want to get good at it
 Some of you may know that I've always wanted to learn design and hobbies associated with it (photography is a good example).
 Right now, I ordered some mechanical keyboard parts, and I'm super excited for it to come.

 I'm planning to stream the entire building process, which will be my first in many respects.
 I really want to get into content creation via this avenue––hopefully I can convert the stream into some usable footage for a video.
 I also want to see if I can use my keyboard to get some more practice with taking photos/editing photos.